EQ of Wealth Reading List

 The EQ of Wealth is focused on families, and some of our most profound sources of our personal hurt and healing comes from there.
 This seminal work demonstrates how our that history of health, healing and hurt are inherently connected.
 It’s not a light read, but the hard lessons of this book unlock profound insights.

 An ikigai framework is how everyone can find their own reason for living.
-It was this framework that was a direct inspiration for finding my legacy magic, and my legacy magic framework.
+It was this framework that was a direct inspiration for finding my legacy magic or the EQ of Wealth, and my legacy magic framework.

 Gay Hendricks’ descriptions of the zones of incompetence, competence, excellence, and genius will give you a new lens to look at your life, and also the courage to go after your greatest legacy.
 When I was picking up the pieces of a “phoenix moment,” this book inspired me to keep going with the EQ of Wealth because it’s My Zone of Genius.
 It had a tangible and positive impact on my life almost immediately after I read it!